-Harry Atwater Pursues Higher Solar Power Efficiency by Combining Optical Techniques With Conventional Solar CellsHarry Atwater thinks his lab can make an affordable device that produces more than twice the solar power generated by today’s panels.
+Imagine the applications of such a product.
+Harry Atwater Pursues Higher Solar Power Efficiency by Combining Optical Techniques With Conventional Solar Cells.
+Harry Atwater thinks his lab can make an affordable device that produces more than twice the solar power generated by today’s panels.

 The feat is possible, says the Caltech professor of materials science and applied physics, because of recent advances in the ability to manipulate light at a very small scale.
-Solar panels on the market today consist of cells made from a single semiconducting material, usually silicon.
+A/C Solar Generator.
+A new dimension for solar energy.
 Intensive research around the world has focused on improving the performance of solar photovoltaic cells and bringing down their cost.

+Not only was the transfer successful, it was also very fast.
+Photonics, more efficient.
 As the U.S. government continues to heap billions in subsidies to the world's wealthiest coal and oil companies, the solar industry has been struggling to make it in the United States.